Spatial correlations of field observables in two half-spaces separated by a movable perfect mirror: Introduction

 \section{Introduction}

 In quantum field theory, the presence of a dielectric or reflecting boundary affects the structure of the field modes and can change the expectation values of several local field observables, for example the field energy density, spatial field correlations or dispersion interactions \cite{Milonni94,Buhmann15,Milton11,Bartolo-Passante12}.
-This has relevant observable consequences, for examples changes in the spontaneous emission rate of an atom and atom-surface Casimir-Polder interactions \cite{Milonni94,Milonni19,Messina-Passante08}.
-In the case of an infinite flat, perfectly reflecting and static mirror, it is well known that the boundary separates the space into two independent half spaces.
+This has relevant observable consequences, for example changes in the spontaneous emission rate of an atom and atom-surface Casimir-Polder interactions \cite{Milonni94,Milonni19,Messina-Passante08}.
+In the case of an infinite flat, perfectly reflecting and static mirror, it is well known that the boundary separates the space into two independent half-spaces.
 In such cases, the mirror is usually treated as an assigned boundary condition on the field operators.
 In this paper, we will show that the situation significantly changes if the boundary has a finite mass and it is allowed to move, because correlations between field quantities evaluated in the two half-spaces exist.
-Inclusion of the motion of a boundary is at the basis of quantum optomechanics \cite{Meystre13,Aspelmeyer-Kippenberg14} and dynamical Casimir effect \cite{Dodonov10,Dodonov20}.
-In such cases, the mirror's motion is prescribed from the outside, and it is usually included in the formalism in the form of a time-dependent boundary condition on the relevant field operators; the mechanical degrees of freedom are not dynamical variables of the system.
-On the contrary, another type of systems investigated in the literature treats the mirror as a quantum system with its mechanical degrees of freedom \cite{Law94,Law95}, thus allowing typical quantum effects such as quantum fluctuations of its position.
+Inclusion of the motion of a boundary is at the basis of quantum optomechanics \cite{Meystre13,Aspelmeyer-Kippenberg14} and dynamical Casimir effect \cite{Moore70,Dodonov10,Dodonov20}.
+In the context of the dynamical Casimir effect, the mirror's motion is prescribed from the outside, and it is usually included in the formalism in the form of a time-dependent boundary condition on the relevant field operators; the mechanical degrees of freedom are not dynamical variables of the system.
+On the contrary, another type of systems investigated in the literature, for example in quantum optomechanics, treats the mirror as a quantum system with its mechanical degrees of freedom \cite{Law95}, thus allowing typical quantum effects such as quantum fluctuations of its position.
 As we shall discuss below, in this paper we adopt this second point of view by including the wall's mechanical degrees of freedom in the Hamiltonian description of our system.
 A model Hamiltonian describing a quantum field in the presence of a movable boundary of finite mass, bound to its equilibrium position by a harmonic potential, has been introduced in \cite{Law94,Law95}.
 This effective Hamiltonian has been used to evaluate the field energy density change near the fluctuating boundary, as well as corrections to the Casimir force \cite{Butera-Passante13,Armata-Passante15} and radiation pressure effects on a two-mirror system \cite{Butera22}.
 These quantum effects become more and more relevant the smaller the mirror mass is \cite{Butera-Passante13}, and in modern quantum optomechanical experiments it can be reduced even to values of the order of $10^{-21}$ Kg \cite{Aspelmeyer-Kippenberg14,Barzanjeh-Xuereb22}.
+Also, the changes of the field energy density, with respect to the fixed-wall case, are larger in the very proximity of the movable wall since the virtual quanta emitted by the movable wall are localized near its position due to the energy-time uncertainty relation \cite{Butera-Passante13}.
 Internal degrees of freedom of a boundary have been considered also in the case of a moving dielectric membrane \cite{Cheung-Law11}, within microscopic models of the boundary \cite{Galley-Behunin13,Sinha-Lin15} and in connection with dissipative dynamics of a movable particle coupled to a field \cite{Sinha-Lopez21}.